World Schizophrenia Awareness Week 2025

 There’s an article about how schizophrenia is represented in cinema here.

 • I Never Promised You a Rose Garden is a way out film from the 1970s.
-The book was always sitting dramatically on the bookshelf at Nan & Pop’s.
+The book was always sitting on the bookshelf at Nan & Pop’s.
 (The girl on the cover gave me my biggest ethereal crush since The Childlike Empress from Never Ending Story.)
-Anyway, I read it as an adult and it’s a most artistic deep-dive into the psychedelic secret world that I touched on previously.
+Anyway, I read it as an adult and it’s an artistic deep-dive into the psychedelic secret world that I touched on previously.
 Greenberg writes in the voice of the ‘voices’ which I found thrilling.

 I know you’ve got to be in the right headspace for these subjects.
 Or perhaps you don’t.
 Maybe there is never a convenient time.
 Goose step out of your comfort zone, throw some paint around in the studio of understanding and fan your aura to the experimental frequencies of the meek and neurologically diverse.

 Schizophrenia is a cause that needs everyone to come together with education, patience and some emotional heavy lifting.
-Fire up lovely, I know you have it in you.

 Depress Conference